If it’s your first time in Japan make sure to read our resources:

-With Gurunavi, it recommends local-favorite restaurants near you which are not on TripAdvisor.
+Gurunavi recommends local-favorite restaurants near you that are not on TripAdvisor.
 It’s also very easy to use.
 Just state your preferred cuisine, location, and price range and it will give you a list of restaurants with the highest ratings first.

 Airbnb is now very popular in Japan.
 And its app is helpful if all the cheap accommodations on popular booking sites are all booked.
 Our first Airbnb experience was in Ikebukuro.
 We had pleasant communication with the owner.
 Although we weren’t able to meet him in person, everything went well when we got to his place.

-If you are new to Airbnb, you can sign-up using my link to get $33 of Airbnb credit which you can instantly use for your first stay.
+If you are new to Airbnb, you can sign-up using my link to get $45 Airbnb credit which you can instantly use for your first stay.

 7. Learn Japanese Phrases by Bravolol

 When I first visited Japan, this was the first language app I used to learn simple Japanese phrases.
 You can even adjust the audio speed to practice your Japanese pronunciation skills.

 After you have learned the basics and want to continue learning, you have to buy the premium version to access another batch of Japanese phrases.
 This app continues to improve a lot and I would recommend this for first-time travelers in Japan.